2024 Sony Open in Hawaii purse, winner’s share, prize money payout

 The event is played this year at Waialae Country Club in Honolulu, Hawaii.

-This is the second PGA Tour event of the 2024 PGA Tour FedEx Cup Fall schedule.
+This is the second PGA Tour event of the 2024 PGA Tour schedule.

 What else is on the line: FedEx Cup points, OWGR points, exemptions